lookyman/chronicle-api/README.md

 	new Client(), // Client must implement Http\Client\HttpClient new RequestFactory(), // RequestFactory must implement Interop\Http\Factory\RequestFactoryInterface 'https://chronicle.uri',
-	new SigningPublicKey(Base64UrlSafe::decode('chronicle public key')) // this is optional, omit if you don't care about validating API responses
+	new SigningPublicKey(Base64UrlSafe::decode('chronicle public key')) // optional, omit if you don't care about validating API responses
 );
 $api->lastHash();

-// you must authorize first before you can publish a message
+// you must authenticate first before you can publish a message
-$api->authorize(
+$api->authenticate(
 	new SigningSecretKey(Base64UrlSafe::decode('your secret key')),
 	'your client id'
 );